 Questions to ask about how your success will be evaluated

-How your potential employer will evaluate your success is one of the most important aspects of any job, and asking questions about it during your interview can help prepare you for what to expect.
+How your potential employer will evaluate your success is one of the most important aspects of any job, and asking about it during your interview can help prepare you for what to expect.
 By asking about how success will be measured, you can demonstrate your commitment to meeting expectations and contributing to the company’s success.
 Consider asking the following questions: